RSS Feed

 The day was just about perfect…the skies clear, with little or no wind.

-Ro waiting for balloon Once the balloon was almost filled with gas, four of us climbed into the (very small) basket, and in short order, we were off.
+Once the balloon was almost filled with gas, four of us climbed into the (very small) basket, and in short order, we were off.
 Because of the lack of wind, we didn’t really swing from side to side, but nonetheless, my knuckles grasping the sides of the basket were white, the higher we climbed.
 We made it to about 2,000 feet and the countryside spread below us like a patchwork quilt, all shades of green, everything so sharply etched, so you could even see a small black cat snoozing on gravel below.

 I think we were up and drifting for about half an hour, then we gently began our descent into a small valley, with a miniscule white church at the far end.
 By this time dusk was settling in.
 Just a few twinkling stars lit up the sky.
 Lower and lower we came – and faster – I was afraid we’d bump into the trees, but we missed that little problem, and landed.
 As we came to a halt and the balloon dragged across the grass, the doors to the church opened and a mass of small children ran out into the field to see if the Wizard of Oz had landed!
-Very very magical.
+Magic!

 We ended up drinking champagne and eating cheese nibbles as the sun went down.
-Despite my fear of heights, it was just an incredible experience.
+Despite my fear of heights, it was an incredible experience.

 The next couple of days were spent just driving around the countryside, with a day spent on Fifth Avenue shopping, and a trip to Broadway to see “Miss Saigon“.
 Loved the play – that helicopter scene was intense.
 The weather held, and it was a lovely lovely time.